FS > M.A.Y.B.E.

 Oh also: I’m going to fail.
 This definitely won’t work!
 Just to get that out of the way. ;-)

-Filed in: Planning /17/ | Therapeutic Practice /144/ | Control /110/ | Te /36/ | Goals /52/ | Fitness /31/ | Dieting /18/
+Filed in: Planning /17/ | Goals /52/ | Therapeutic Practice /144/ | Control /110/ | Te /36/ | Dieting /18/ | Fitness /31/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Darfon."
-Pretty sure it has to do with poor handshakes.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Loatatent."
+Which I believe is a term used when speaking about annoying family members.

 ·